AyushDhimann/Noodl/src/backend/README.md

 - **Get NFT Image**
   **Endpoint**: `GET /nft/image/<path_id>`
-  **Description**: Returns the programmatically generated pixel-art PNG image for the NFT.
-If the image doesn't exist locally, it will be generated on the first request.
+  **Description**: Returns the programmatically generated certificate image for the NFT.
   - **URL Parameters**:
     - `path_id` (integer): The ID of the path corresponding to the NFT.